-The Board of Trustees adopted an updated rehabilitation plan that includes changes in the Plan's Early Retirement, Disability Retirement, Death Benefits, and Suspension of Benefit rules, as well as scheduled increases in the hourly contribution rate.
-In addition, as of April 29, 2010, the Plan is not permitted to pay lump sum benefits (or any other payment in excess of the monthly amount paid under a single life annuity).
+In an effort to improve the Plan's funding situation, the Board of Trustees adopted a rehabilitation plan that includes changes in the Plan's Early Retirement, Disability Retirement, Death Benefits, and Suspension of Benefit rules, as well as scheduled increases in the hourly contribution rate.
+Also, the Plan is not permitted to pay lump sum benefits (or any other payment in excess of the monthly amount paid under a single life annuity).